 Recovery Care Partner believes staging an intervention is a much-needed kickstart to many people’s journey of recovery.
 One of the most difficult things for a person suffering from a substance use disorder is recognizing that they are trapped in a vicious and unsustainable cycle.
 Many people recognize that fact but feel powerless to change it, creating even more negative feelings which are the impetus for further substance abuse.

-Interventions are tricky to pull off and are fraught with missteps, which is why intervention specialists such as Recovery Care Partner are much needed.
+Interventions are tricky to pull off and are fraught with missteps, which is why intervention mistakes are common and specialists such as Recovery Care Partner are needed.
 We’ve conducted many interventions successfully and understand what to press and what to avoid.
 Here are 3 mistakes that you should avoid when staging an intervention.

 1 – Enabling Relatives in Interventions

 One of the most important things to choose when staging an intervention is deciding who should and should not be there.
 It’s important to stress that if someone is chosen to not be present during an intervention, it is not a question of whether they care for the addict or not.

 Interventions can and often are very intense and emotional atmospheres.
 Having the right people present is dependent on: